Colorbleed/rez-packages/README.md

 **WIP**

-This is a work in progress and under heavy development repository.
+This is a work in progress repository under development.
+At this stage I would not using these in production without thorough testing.
-Feel free to test and create issues for any issues you're facing, however at this stage I would not using these in production without thorough testing.
+However, creating tickets for any issues you're facing is very welcome.

 ## Quick Start Guide